Kinematics

 Section Summary

-• Acceleration is a vector, and thus has a both a magnitude and direction.
+Acceleration is a vector, meaning it has both magnitude and direction.

 Conceptual Questions